 His flashlight disappeared into the house as he turned around.
 The three of us ran to catch up to him.
-We stopped once he got into what would've been the kitchen of the house.
+We stopped once he got into what would've been the kitchen.
 The air was so stale that breathing felt more difficult than outside and dust would linger with each movement.
-The floor boards would let out an occasional creek that echoed throughout the house.
+The floor boards would let out an occasional creek that echoed throughout the rooms.

 Our boss pointed the flashlight directly at us then asked, "Did anyone follow you here?"